 Dialectical behavior therapy (DBT) is a dynamic therapy for addiction treatment.
-Therapy sessions help a person overcome negative, substance-abusing behaviors and damaging emotions.
+Therapy sessions help a person overcome negative, substance-abusing behaviors and negative emotions.
 In their place, treatment providers help participants create positive behaviors that build a strong foundation for recovery success.
 Learning healthy ways to cope with stress or other hardships is essential in successful long-term recovery.

-Addiction is frequently fueled by self-destructive behaviors and dysfunctional emotions.
-The physical, mental and emotional instability caused by chronic drug or alcohol use can aggravate these patterns even more.
+Self-destructive behaviors and dysfunctional emotions frequently fuel addiction.
+The physical, mental, and emotional instability caused by chronic drug or alcohol use can aggravate these patterns even more.
 This damage can deplete a person’s health, destroy relationships and undermine a person’s career.

-Even when faced with this knowledge, it can be hard for a person to change.
-Further, many people struggle to accept the situations they face, which can also be a stumbling block to recovery.
+Even when faced with this knowledge, it can be hard to change.
+Further, many people struggle to accept their situations, which can also be a stumbling block to recovery.

-Dialectical behavior therapy encourages a balance between change and acceptance so that a person is empowered to take steps towards a drug-free life.
-As therapy progresses, a person learns how to control urges or cravings, manage unhealthy emotions, develop relapse prevention skills and set positive and affirming goals.
+Dialectical behavior therapy encourages a balance between change and acceptance to empower a person to take steps towards a drug-free life.
+As therapy progresses, a person learns how to control urges or cravings, manage unhealthy emotions, develop relapse prevention skills, and set positive and affirming goals.
 Together, these changes nourish sobriety and create better mind-body-spirit balance.

 Call now to talk with a treatment specialist about your recovery options.